 - Our Anhui Healing Home location provides physical therapy and rehabilitation treatment to children who have been identified as benefiting from additional services, as well as welcoming children from the Heartbridge location who may need care in a hospital setting.

 - Our Heartbridge Healing Home location is dedicated to helping some of China's most medically fragile orphaned children.
 Specialized care allows them to gain weight and strength before life-saving operations and to recover post-op in a safe and loving environment.
 The children are monitored closely by medical staff and receive the highest level of care available.

-Featured success story:
+Featured success story

-Ruth from China
+Jerome from China